 Rutherford had accomplished what alchemists had been trying to accomplish for centuries, that was, convert one element to another, or transmutation.
 Alchemists, of which Sir Isaac Newton was one, sought among other things to convert base metals into gold.
 He had demonstrated the first “nuclear reaction” although it was a very inefficient process with only one in 300,000 nitrogen atoms being converted to oxygen.
 He continued his work on transmutation and by 1924 he had managed to knock proton out of the nuclei of most of the lighter elements.

 The Cavendish Laboratory

 With the retirement of J.J.
 Thomson in 1919 from the Cavendish Laboratory Rutherford was offered the job as head of the laboratory and took the position.
-The Cavendish Laboratory which was part of Cambridge University and was Great Britain’s premier physical sciences laboratory.
-The lab had been funded the wealthy Cavendish family and was set up by its first director by the famous Scottish physicist James Clerk Maxwell.
+The Cavendish Laboratory was part of Cambridge University and was Great Britain’s premier physical sciences laboratory.
+The lab had been funded by the wealthy Cavendish family and was set up by its first director, the famous Scottish physicist James Clerk Maxwell.

 Rutherford’s model of the atoms was now in focus.
 At its core, that atom had positively charged protons, along with neutrons, and surrounding the core or nucleus, were electrons, equal in number to the protons, that completed the outer shell of the atom.

 At this point, Rutherford had become one of the most eminent scientists in Europe and was elected as president of the Royal Society from 1925 to 1930.
 He was knighted in 1914 and was created Baron Rutherford of Nelson in 1931.
 He had become a victim of his own success—little time for science, more time spent in the tedium of administration and on occasion, uttering the prognostications only a sage could deliver.